-If you’re getting ready to start college after being homeschooled for your whole life, you may be wondering what the classes will be like.
+If you’re getting ready to start college for the first time, you are probably wondering what the classes will be like.
 To ease your way into the college experience, you may want to take some easy courses to begin with.
-Not all college classes involve copious note taking, multi-page papers, and tough exams.
+Not all college classes involve copious note taking, multi-page papers, and rigorous exams.
 For some, as long as you show up and complete the assignments, you can get a good grade.
-Even honors students enjoy taking an easy class once in a while just for fun.
-In a semester when you have to take a particularly tough course, you can raise your GPA (and maintain your sanity) by taking one or more easy college classes at the same time.

-In general, science labs are more demanding because there’s extra work involved.
-Humanities classes require a lot of reading, writing, and research.
+In general, science labs are more demanding just because there’s extra work involved.
+Humanities classes typically require a lot of reading, writing, and research.
 A foreign language course may be easy or hard depending on your familiarity with the language.
-Math classes are of a higher difficulty level if you’re not good at math.
-English classes can be challenging if you’re not good at writing.
+Math classes can be difficult if you’re not good at math, and English classes can be challenging if you’re not good at writing.
 (But remedial versions of Math and English are commonly available.)

 Easy college classes can often be recognized by these signs:

-- No prerequisites or consent of instructor required.
+- No prerequisites or approval of instructor required.

 - “Beginning,” “Intro to,” “Survey of,” or “Concepts of” classes.